Chart Color Schemes

 Yackandandah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Yackandandah, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 91.6% houses and 8.5% other dwellings.
-Home ownership in Yackandandah stood at 43.9%, with mortgaged dwellings at 42.9% and rented ones at 13.2%.
+The dwelling structure in Yackandandah, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings (including semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 91.6% houses and 8.5% other dwellings.
+Home ownership in Yackandandah stood at 43.9%, with mortgaged dwellings at 42.9% and rented dwellings at 13.2%.
 The median monthly mortgage repayment was $1,690, higher than Non-Metro Vic.'s average of $1,473.
-The median weekly rent in Yackandandah was recorded at $280, matching Non-Metro Vic.'s figure but substantially lower than the national average of $375.
+The median weekly rent figure in Yackandandah was recorded at $280, the same as Non-Metro Vic.'s figure but lower than the national average of $375.
 Nationally, Yackandandah's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing